Updated November 2018

 (1) offensive sex-oriented verbal kidding, teasing or jokes; (2) repeated unwanted sexual flirtations, advances or propositions; (3) continued or repeated verbal abuse of a sexual nature; (4) graphic or degrading comments about a person’s appearance or sexual activity; (5) offensive visual conduct, including leering, making sexual gestures, the display of offensive sexually suggestive objects or pictures, videos, cartoons or posters; (6) unwelcome pressure for sexual activity; (7) suggestive or obscene letters, notes or invitations; or (8) unwanted physical contact such as patting, grabbing, pinching, or brushing against another’s body.

 Discrimination, harassment, and sexual harassment are unacceptable at MCYPAA’s annual conference and all related events, and on MCYPAA-operated or moderated websites, internet forums and social media pages.
 Instances of discrimination, harassment, and sexual harassment violate this policy even when they do not constitute a violation of law.
 Violations of this policy may be reported to members of the Advisory Council, Host Committee, or by email to NDAH@mcypaa.org.
-If an incident occurs in clear violation of the law, or if someone feels their safety is in jeopardy, the individuals involved should notify the proper authorities.
+Reported incidents will be documented and reviewed by the Advisory Council.
+MCYPAAAC may follow up with parties involved in the reported incident as needed.
+If an incident occurs in clear violation of the law, or if someone feels their safety is in jeopardy, the proper authorities will be notified.
 Calling the authorities does not go against any AA Traditions and is recommended when someone may have broken the law or endangered the safety of another person.

 MCYPAA recognizes that confidentiality is important.
 Those responsible for implementing this policy will respect the confidentiality and privacy of individuals reporting or accused of discrimination, harassment, or sexual harassment to the extent reasonably possible.
 Examples of situations where confidentiality cannot be maintained include circumstances when MCYPAA is required by law to disclose information (such as in response to legal process) and when disclosure is required by MCYPAA’s outweighing interest in protecting the rights of others.